Philippines–Australia basketball brawl: Brawl

 The Philippines was trailing 48–79 when the brawl began during the third quarter, with four minutes and one second left to play.
-Filipino player Roger Pogoy hit Australian player Chris Goulding with two hard fouls, one away from the play.
+Roger Pogoy hit Chris Goulding with two hard fouls, one away from the play.
 Kickert, Goulding's teammate, retaliated by elbowing Pogoy in the face.
 Kickert's response caused Blatche and Jayson Castro to rush to retaliate.
 Other Filipino players from the bench rushed onto the court to join the brawl.

 Blatche attempted to throw a punch against Kickert but was stopped by Australian player Thon Maker, who in turn was hit from behind by Filipino player Terrence Romeo.
 Team officials and spectators also got involved in the brawl.
 A separate incident involved Nathan Sobey, who was punched in the face by Jio Jalalon, a Filipino player who was not on the roster.
 Peter Aguilar, the father of Japeth Aguilar, threw a chair at Sobey.

-At one point, Filipino players, officials and fans sitting at the court-side rushed in to hurt Goulding, who was lying on the floor defending himself.
+At one point, Filipino players, officials and fans sitting at the court-side rushed in to attack Goulding, who was lying on the floor defending himself.
 Philippine assistant coach Jong Uichico was seen punching and dropping a chair on Goulding.
 Filipino player Troy Rike came to Goulding's defence and stood over him to protect him from further attacks.
 Australian assistant coach Luc Longley intervened to clear away the people attacking Goulding and Sobey.
 Allein Maliksi, another Filipino player not part of the roster like Jalalon, also took part in the brawl.

 Marc Pingris was criticized for taking a group selfie of himself and the rest of the Philippine team on-court after the brawl.

-Years later, Australian player Thon Maker said that the Australian players had to show incredible restraint while enduring their teammate being beaten because they were afraid that the entire crowd might have rushed in to join the brawl.
+Years later, Maker said that the Australian players had to show incredible restraint while enduring their teammate being beaten because they were afraid that the entire crowd might have rushed in to join the brawl.